 If a scribe needed to write a text but there was no parchment available, he could take a manuscript that was considered less important and erase the text, writing the new text over the old.

 This double-written type of work is what is known as a palimpsest.
 The Sinai was quite isolated from the 7th to the 11th centuries, so the reuse of parchment was often the only way to create a new manuscript.

-It is a complex process which includes taking images in red, green and blue light, and then merging them with computer software to create high-quality color pictures.
-Such technology is just one means by which we can continue to marvel at the many treasures of the Monastery on Mount Sinai.
+It is a complex process which includes taking images in red, green, and blue light and merging them with computer software to create high-quality color pictures.
+Such technology is just one means by which we can continue to marvel at the many treasures of the monastery on Mount Sinai.